History Files

 c.1800 - 1761 BC

 The powerful city state of Mari under Yahdun-Lim conquers Harran.
-He has sent troops north towards the Mediterranean, to join those of Yamkhad in fighting against several previously subject tribal states, which apparently include Harran and Tuttul.
+He has sent troops north towards the Mediterranean to join those of Yamkhad in fighting against several previously subject tribal states.
+Those apparently include Harran and Tuttul.

 The enemy armies are defeated and their towns are attacked.
 Possibly included in this attack, the Yaminites are also pursued as far west as the Lebanon mountains.
 Subsequently, early Assyrian influences make Harran a centre for the moon god Sin.
 This god retains its hold in the city well into the Christian era.